pimoroni/pirate-audio/mopidy/README.md

 You can now install Mopidy.
 Both `mopidy-spotify` and `mopidy-iris` are optional.
 The former adds support for the music streaming service of the same name, and `iris` is a web interface for Mopidy that you'll no doubt find useful.

 ```
-sudo apt install mopidy mopidy-spotify mopidy-iris
+sudo apt install mopidy mopidy-spotify
+sudo pip3 install mopidy-iris
 ```

-Iris uses a shell script to perform actions such as restarting Mopidy and scanning for local files (https://github.com/jaedb/Iris/blob/master/mopidy_iris/system.sh), it needs root privileges to do this which can be granted with sudoers like so:
+Iris uses a shell script to perform actions such as restarting Mopidy and scanning for local files (https://github.com/jaedb/Iris/blob/master/mopidy_iris/system.sh), it needs root privileges to do this which can be granted with sudoers like so (assuming your Python is version 3.7, you can find the dist-packages dir with `python3 -m site`):

 ```
-echo "mopidy ALL=NOPASSWD: /usr/local/lib/python2.7/dist-packages/mopidy_iris/system.sh" | sudo tee -a /etc/sudoers
+echo "mopidy ALL=NOPASSWD: /usr/local/lib/python3.7/dist-packages/mopidy_iris/system.sh" | sudo tee -a /etc/sudoers
 ```

 ### Pirate Display Plugins